hecklawert/k8s-get-open-ports/k8s-get-open-ports/README.md

 ### Example with custom values

-Use a custom service connection:
+Use a custom service account:
 ```yaml
 serviceAccount:
   create: false